Hybrid cloud explained

 Both public and private clouds offer the same customer advantages such as on-demand services, storage, processing power, platforms and applications all consumed as an operationalised service (often referred to as-a-Service or consumption plans), opposed to capital overheads.

-Download the report and discover how Hybrid Cloud is enabling organisations to build flexibility, run agile, scale rapidly and grow fast.
+Discover how Hybrid Cloud is enabling organisations to build flexibility, run agile, scale rapidly and grow fast.

 Hybrid Cloud — or any cloud environment — is just that: an IT environment or IT architecture.
 Workloads are the resources deployed and running across that environment, and they represent how most organisations use their clouds.
 These resources can be: